-Rogue Valley Safe Community Project
+Suburban Community Project

-This project will provide for establishing a Safe Community project in the Rogue Valley.
+This project will provide for establishing a Safe Community project in a suburban high crash area of the state.
 The project provides for a coordinator to identify and gather coalition partners, data sources, and establish a data set.
 The project will perform a problem identification process, and develop a business plan for the Safe Community group.
 The project will identify promising projects that are appropriate for the Safe Community model.
 If time and resources allow, the project will begin developing projects in this first year grant.